 Make last-minute improvements to site search relevancy

 A large percentage of online sales are being driven by organic search and pay-per-click.
-It’s becoming clear that consumers are identifying what they need and specifically selecting the best option for them.
+It’s becoming clear from Cyber Monday facts and statistics that consumers are identifying what they need and specifically selecting the best option for them.

 Look at search history on your own site to see what can be improved.
 For example, are shoppers searching for, but not finding certain products?
 If so, set up synonyms or redirects to get them to the right set of products quickly.